ScarletWest/Arson-Detection-Capstone-Project/README.md

 # Installation
 To install the Arson Detection System, you will need to have the following components:
-ESP32-CAM
+ESP32-CAM,
-MH Fire detection sensor
+MH Fire detection sensor,
-MQ-7 Carbon monoxide detection sensor
+MQ-7 Carbon monoxide detection sensor,
 SD card (16GB or higher)

 # Contributing